 The Farm

-In 2021, the Rose-Chertok family left behind the unglamorous garage winery and moved to a gorgeous 19th century orchard in the small town of Shoreham in Vermont’s Champlain Valley.
-Something like 1,000 people live in this wee little hamlet and it is every bit the cute rural community you’re picturing.
+In 2021, the Rose-Chertok family left behind an unglamorous garage winery in Massachusetts for a gorgeous, 19th century orchard in Shoreham.
+A tiny town in Vermont’s Champlain Valley region, Shoreham is nestled between the Adirondacks to the West, the Green Mountains to the East, and perched alongside the shoreline of Lake Champlain.
+Something like 1,000 people live in this wee little hamlet, and it is every bit the cute rural community you’re picturing.
 We’ve got the white-steepled church, the historic inn, a bunch of farms, and basically nothing else.
-The farm is a dream...
-We have 15 acres of neglected apple trees to rehabilitate, a farm ecosystem to rebuild and we’ve just got the first 6 of 12 acres of vines in the ground but we are steadily growing this into a self-reliant, polyculture farm business with big plans.
+Here on the farm, we have apple trees to rehabilitate, a farm ecosystem to rebuild, and we’re still establishing vineyards but we are steadily growing this into a self-reliant, polyculture farm business with big dreams.